R2Northstar/NorthstarWiki/docs/installing-northstar/manual-installation.md

 After this, open the folder that gets downloaded.
 Inside of here, you should normally see a folder called `mods`, and a few files called `icon.png`, `manifest.json`, and `README.md`.
 From here, open the `mods` folder.
 Inside of here, you will find the actual folder for the mod.
 Move this folder to `Titanfall2/R2Northstar/mods`.
 Make sure to repeat this process for any and all dependencies the mod has.

 Note that there are variants of these.
 Some mods you download from Thunderstore are actually packages of mods stored inside the `mods` folder in the Thunderstore package.
-Some mods are formatted "improperly" (when following modding guides; though these aren't exactly "wrong") and won't have a `mods` folder, instead just having the mod folder itself in the downloaded Thunderstore package.
+Some mods are formatted "improperly" (when following modding guides; though these aren't exactly "wrong") and won't have a `mods` folder, instead they just have the mod folder itself in the downloaded Thunderstore package.